JuliaTesting/ReferenceTests.jl/README.md

 Pkg.add("ReferenceTests")
 ```

+If you intend to use it for testing on CI, make sure to add the
+package name `ReferenceTests` to your `test/REQUIRE` file.
-Note, however, that depending on what file-format you use to
+Further note, that depending on what file-format you use to store
-store your references, you may need to add additional
+your references, you may need to add additional dependencies to
-dependencies to your `test/REQUIRE` file.
+your `test/REQUIRE` file.

 ## License